-I compiled a collection of tips that I believe would be helpful for you.
-The installation of GRP pipes above and below ground can be tricky, but following these tips should ensure that you have a smoother installation.
+I compiled a collection of tips on pipe installation that I believe would be helpful for you.
+The installation of GRP pipes above and below ground can be tricky.
+But if you follow these tips, you can have a smoother installation.

-The distance between the supports, the type of supports, the anchorage and the fixing points are defined in the design stage.
-In general, pipes should be supported by concrete cradles surrounding the pipes over an arc of 150° with a layer of rubber in between, which is at least 4 mm thick.
+In the design stage, you define the distance between the supports, the type of supports, the anchorage and the fixing points.
+In general, pipes should be supported by concrete cradles surrounding the pipes over an arc of 150° with a layer of rubber in between.
+This should be at least 4 mm thick.

 During the laying operations, it is necessary to take all possible precautions to avoid damaging the product.
 In particular, you should keep in mind the following steps: